dpwolfe/otucha/README.md

 #### Current Status

 - Supports building and running on Windows with CMake
-- Support for building Emscripten using a provided Makefile
+- Supports building Emscripten using a Makefile
 - Next: Emscripten via CMake

 #### Developer Setup